📌 Editor’s Note: Updated for 2025 with expert insights into Sugar Baby emotional burnout, mental fatigue, and how to protect your peace while dating.

 As one veteran Sugar Baby shared online, “Once you learn to protect your peace, the whole experience changes — it finally becomes real.”

-2. How can Sugar Babies protect their emotional health?
+How can Sugar Babies protect their mental health?

 Elegant man and woman facing each other with Sugarbook logo and Join Free Now call to action, representing global sugar dating platform